numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons-links.md

 ## Next

 We have some snippets about marking up maps, print stylesheets, navigation, and free or very cheap hosting.
-We want to see more adventures and dungeons on the web.
+We want to see more adventures and dungeons published on the web.
 Hopefully some of these notes are useful.